-There'll be led activities every weekday during half-term (Monday 30 October - Friday 3 November), please see our What's On section for full details.
-We'll be braving the chill and building mini rafts to sail upon the mill pond, but if the high seas aren't your thing then come along and learn how to navigate with a map and compass.
-You can book onto the ever popular cooking on a campfire session, or make mini broomsticks so you can take home some of the Hardcastle Crags magic.
+There'll be led activities every weekday during half-term (Monday 29 October - Friday 2 November), please see our What's On section for full details.
+We'll be braving the chill and building mini rafts to sail upon the mill pond, but if the high seas aren't your thing then come along and learn how to make a bat hat.
+You can book onto the popular cooking on a campfire session, or make mini broomsticks with our rangers.

 Weaving Shed Café

 The Weaving Shed Café inside the mill's a great place to meet up with friends and dogs are welcome too.
-In the cooler months the fire's lit and there’s always plenty of hot drinks, heart-warming soup and a great selection of cakes and other treats available to help you recharge after a woodland stroll.
+During these cooler months the fire will be lit and there’s a selection of hot drinks, heart-warming soup, cakes and other treats available to help you recharge after a woodland stroll.